peterbchi/peterbchi.github.io/content/authors/admin/_index.md

 ## About Me

+I am a Visiting Associate Professor in the Department of Statistics and Applied Probability at University of California, Santa Barbara.
 Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
 Her research interests include distributed robotics, mobile computing and programmable matter.
 She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.